iuriineves/iuriineves/README.md

 My name is Iúri Neves, and I’m an 18-year-old computer engineering student at **[STILL WAITING TO KNOW MY UNIVERSITY]**.
 I speak two languages fluently: Portuguese and English.
 I hope you enjoy my work!

-Oh, and I love reading—when I’m not too lazy to pick up a book.
+Oh, and I love reading, when I’m not too lazy to pick up a book.
 Feel free to check out my [Goodreads page](https://www.goodreads.com/iuriineves) to see what I’ve been reading lately.

 ---